 The soil-borne pest Phytophthora has been identified as an excellent model system for the project because it’s difficult to control and also carries a high risk of affecting native biodiversity.

 The project team is using world-leading genomic technologies to characterise novel pathogens, and is assessing two forms of genetic elements from known pathogens: pathogenic ‘effector’ genes and viruses.

 Environmental freshwater, soil, and isolated cultures are being analysed to test the predictive model and to characterise pathogenic genetic elements and viral genes.
 The results will determine whether these genes are suitable targets for biosecurity risk assessment.

 Project team members are engaging and sharing knowledge with landowners and mana whenua (indigenous people) at sites where samples are being taken.

 Regional councils and the Department of Conservation are also key stakeholders, given the effects of Phytophthora on native systems, and researchers will engage with them in due time to demonstrate the model developed.

 The knowledge gained from this project will be of fundamental importance to science.
-It feeds into the BioHeritage Challenge’s goal of mitigating biosecurity threats from unknown organisms, and creating a robust biosecurity system for New Zealand.
+It feeds into the BioHeritage Challenge’s goal of creating a world-class biosecurity system for Aotearoa.